 Historical auction data demonstrates how proof varieties from this transitional year have performed across different quality levels.

-Collector interest in early Jefferson proof nickels, particularly those exhibiting both die varieties from this production year.
+Collector interest in early Jefferson proof nickels remains strong, particularly for examples exhibiting both die varieties from this important production year.

 Market activity:1939 Proof Nickel

-The 1939 CAM (Cameo) proof nickel represents a surface quality designation applied to select specimens within the 12,535 proof mintage that display very pronounced contrast between frosted design elements and mirror-like fields.
+The 1939 CAM (Cameo) proof nickel is a surface quality designation applied to select coins within the 12,535 proof mintage.
+CAM coins display pronounced contrast between frosted (textured) design elements and deeply reflective, mirror-like fields.

-This cameo effect results from die preparation techniques where raised design features retained a textured, frosted appearance while background fields were polished to a reflective finish.
+This cameo effect results from die preparation techniques that left the raised design devices with a textured, frosted finish while the background fields were polished to a high sheen.
+The contrast between these two surfaces is what earns a coin its CAM designation from PCGS or NGC (Numismatic Guaranty Company).

 A Reverse of 1940 PR67 CAM specimen sold for $10,350 in April 2012.
-The combination of fragile surface characteristics and limited survivor population creates genuine scarcity for collectors seeking cameo-designated examples.
+The combination of fragile surface characteristics and a tiny survivor population creates genuine scarcity for collectors seeking cameo-designated examples from this year.

 1939 CAM Nickel Price/Grade Chart